Dell maintains plans to go public despite Icahn opposition

-Oct 16 (Reuters) - Dell Technologies Inc said on Tuesday it was sticking to its plans to go public by buying back its tracking stock, a day after activist investor Carl Icahn opposed the move.
+(Reuters) - Dell Technologies Inc said on Tuesday it was sticking to its plans to go public by buying back its tracking stock (DVMT.N), a day after activist investor Carl Icahn opposed the move.

 Icahn reported an increased 8.3 percent stake in Dell tracking stock on Monday, saying he intends to do everything in his power to thwart the computer manufacturer’s plans.

-Dell in July announced a $21.7 billion cash-and-stock deal to buy back shares tied to its interest in software provider VMware.
+Dell in July announced a $21.7 billion cash-and-stock deal to buy back shares tied to its interest in software provider VMware (VMW.N).